National environmental standards for marine aquaculture

 - applications in areas that a council has identified as inappropriate for existing aquaculture

 - establishing a process for engaging with tangata whenua to find out what they think about a consent application, and taking this into account when the application is determined.

 Cabinet initially agreed that the NES-MA would require all marine farms to have a biosecurity management plan in place by 2025.
 Since then, it has become clear that more work is needed to work out how to improve biosecurity across both marine and land-based aquaculture.
-MPI will provide advice to ministers on this by December 2020.
+MPI, the Department of Conservation, and the Ministry for the Environment provided initial advice to ministers on this in April 2021.